syncfusion-content/winui-docs/winui/Kanban/columns.md

 # Columns in WinUI Kanban (SfKanban) control

-The WinUI Kanban control organizes its layout into columns, each representing a distinct stage of a workflow, such as to-do, in progress, testing, validation, and completed.
+The WinUI Kanban control organizes its layout into columns, each representing a distinct stage of a workflow, such as to-do, in-progress, testing, validation, and completed.
 It supports various operations, including drag-and-drop, swim lane, and column toggling, all based on the defined columns.

 ## Change column width